TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 35/2 Chronicles 35.21.md

 ---

-But he sent ambassadors to him, saying, What have I to do with thee, thou king of Judah?
-[I come] not against thee this day, but against the house wherewith I have war; and God hath commanded me to make haste: forbear thee from [meddling with] God, who is with me, that he destroy thee not.
+But he sent ambassadors to him, saying, "What have I to do with you, you king of Judah?
+I come not against you this day, but against the house with which I have war.
+God has commanded me to make haste.
+Beware that it is God who is with me, that he not destroy you."